 By and large, users seem quite satisfied with the Marathon electric water heater.
 They have minimal problems if any, and no smell in the water and very little debris collecting in the tank.

 Many users report never running out of hot water with this hot water tank.
-And it’s often a brand that is recommended by professional plumbers.
+And it’s often a brand that is recommended by a local plumber.
 That’s due primarily to their overwhelmingly positive experience in installing Marathon electric water heaters in customer’s homes.

 Of course, your mileage may vary.
 And your individual experience may be more dependent on the quality of the water that is fed into the tank than anything else.
 This of course assumes that the tank is professionally installed and everything is set up as it should be.
 If you follow directions, chances are you’ll have a positive experience too.